*Updated for 2020!

-We had to take the time to educate people to all of the other options they had.
+We had to take the time to educate people on all the other options they had.
 A lot of times, an iPod really was what they wanted, and that was cool.
-But, a lot of other people just wanted the best device and in their case, the best device didn’t come with an Apple sticker in the box.
+But, a lot of other people just wanted the best device and, in their case, the best device didn’t come with an Apple sticker in the box.

 When you look at this picture, what do you call it?
 Hint…it probably depends on where you’re from.

 Where I am in North America, these devices are normally called streaming devices or streaming media players.
 Sometimes, they’re mistakenly called Roku boxes, even though they may be made by Amazon, Apple, or one of the many other manufacturers I cover on this site.
 Let me give you an example of something similar.

 Depending on what part of the country you’re in, you call that sugary, carbonated beverage Pop, Soda, or even Coke (even when it’s not Coke).
 So, unless it’s actually a Roku you’re talking about, please don’t call it a Roku box.
 It can create confusion for you and the person whom you’re talking to.